Farial-mahmod/Nuclear-Energy-Generation-Prediction-Logistic-Regression/README.md

 ### A Note about Logistic Regression:

 Logictic Regression is a supervised machine learning algorithm that gets trained on real-world data and it tries to predict or forecast results depending on its training.
 Logistic regression is used in various fields, including machine learning, mathematics, economics, most of the medical fields and science branches.
+It usually draws an "S" shaped (similar) curve on the graph.

 ### Output Visualization
 ![Unknown](https://github.com/Farial-mahmod/Nuclear-Energy-Generation-Prediction-Logistic-Regression/assets/60639522/73cc384b-5bb6-4db9-b616-0b3b8edce626)